stateful/docs.runme.dev/docs/guide/helm.md

 For this guide, The repo adds a Kubernetes Ingress controller called `ingress-nginx` it helps manage external access to services within the Kubernetes cluster.

-With the Rume, you can run the [entire markdown file](https://docs.runme.dev/configuration/document-level#run-all-button), a single code cell, or Just a section of your markdown
+Runme is dynamically set.
+You can run the entire markdown file using the [Run all](https://docs.runme.dev/configuration/document-level#run-all-button) feature.
+If you want to run just a particular section, you can also do that, or run just a single cell.

 <video autoPlay loop muted playsInline controls>
   <source src="/videos/runme-section.mp4" type="video/mp4" />